NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 ### Asynchronous Transactions

 Biospecimen or clinical metadata files that were uploaded through the Submission Portal are initialized and validated without making changes to the project.
 See the entry in the [API Submission Guide](../../API/Users_Guide/Submission/#asynchronous-transactions) for more details.
 Files that not been committed yet can be seen in the [Transactions](Transactions.md) tab.
-These files, which have not yet been submitted to the project, can be committed or discarded using the two buttons on the right side of the screen.
+These files, which have not yet been submitted to the project, can be committed or discarded using the two buttons on the right side of each transaction.

 [![Commit_Discard](images/GDC_Submission_CommitDiscard.png)](images/GDC_Submission_CommitDiscard.png "Click to see the full image.")

 ## Step 3: GDC Data Transfer Tool

-The GDC Data Transfer Tool is used to upload the actual file.
+The GDC Data Transfer Tool is used to upload submittable data files.

-Once the user has uploaded metadata through the Upload Data Wizard (e.g., read_group and submitted file metadata),  the manifest will be available for download from the transaction report.
+After the user uploads metadata through the Upload Data Wizard (e.g., read_group and submitted file metadata), the manifest will be available for download from the transaction report.

 **Note:** You can also download the manifest from the "Submittable Data Files" section of the Browse menu.